ward/run/_drafts/2019-04-28-antwerp-10-miles.md

 moments.
 There was no plan or assessment as to who to follow and I soon found myself behind a ginger guy in a red shirt who seemed to be doing alright.
 The next kilometres are a bit of a haze as I followed him as much as I could.
-I honestly do not really remember much from it, even right after the race.
+I honestly do not really remember much from this part, even when trying to right after the race.
 I was dying and my brain must have gone into some partial shut down just to keep the legs moving.

 {% include racesplit.html content='
 Official halfway split: 29:47 and in 183rd position.
 Assuming an 18:10 as an